TITLE: Procurement Section Leader

 Learned physical skill is required to perform keyboarding and 10-key functions.

 High school diploma or equivalent; Associate's degree in Business/Accounting with course work in purchasing, inventory management, government procurement or business retail management.
 A certified professional public purchaser or equivalent preferred.
-Experience performing the duties described above and may substitute for the degree requirement on a year-for-year basis.
+Experience performing the duties described above may substitute for the degree requirement on a year-for-year basis.

 Two years experience in purchasing or buying in either a public institution or a position which includes procurement of a wide variety of goods and services, and procurement contract preparation/negotiation.
 Knowledge of Oregon State purchasing statutes and other governing regulations.